 Unlike plants or animals, microbial diversity cannot be examined directly with a preliminary visual approach but requires a series of complex laboratory analyses following random sampling of substrates.
-These procedures are often expensive and time consuming, leading to either a A broad picture of soil microbial communities may be provided through the use of integrative processes are increasingly recognized as fundamental factors in the study of microbial functions
+These procedures are often expensive and time consuming, leading to either a reduced number or extent of the monitored sites, or a decrease in the quality of the descriptors.
+A broad picture of soil microbial communities may be provided through the use of integrative methods, to assume a comprehensive view of this complex and dynamic ecosystem (add reference).
+Rapid and comprehensive methodologies to assess soil microbial communities has rapidly transformed the understanding of microbial biodiversity over the past decade.
+However, the researcher's perception of environmentally variability and the scale at which specific properties like salinity are measured can misrepresent the spatial scale at which microbial groups shape their structure and function.
+Space and scale in population, community, and ecosystem processes are increasingly recognized as fundamental factors in the study of microbial functions and activities in soil (Ettema and Wardle, 2002).